nicktarallo/DiffTransformer/README.md

   * `cd answer-noise-ratio`

 Please navigate to the desired folder using `cd` and read the README.md file in that directory to run the code!

+### Video
+Our video is available at: https://youtu.be/6HB5rx9I5Ws